Legal Reference for Public Libraries

 - identify relevant and pertinent referrals from the broad spectrum available

-For interested library systems, face-to-face training is available upon request from the Maryland State Law Library and other members of the
+For interested library systems, face-to-face training is available upon request from the Maryland State Law Library (contact the reference desk) and other members of the

-Conference of Maryland Circuit Court Law Library Directors (CMCLLD).
+Conference of Maryland Circuit Court Law Library Directors.